eZmaxinc/eZmax-SDK-csharp/docs/ObjectSubnetApi.md

 <a id="subnetdeleteobjectv1"></a>
 # **SubnetDeleteObjectV1**
-> CommonResponse SubnetDeleteObjectV1 (int pkiSubnetID)
+> SubnetDeleteObjectV1Response SubnetDeleteObjectV1 (int pkiSubnetID)

 Delete an existing Subnet